 You just moved to your new place.
 You’re finally in London.
 Do you want to spend the next few days unpacking?
 You are in an unfamiliar place.
 It’s better to spend your first week or two getting familiar with London instead of opening boxes.

 The majority of newcomers rent a storage unit in London to temporarily keep their items.
-Henfield Storage has multiple storage facilities all over London for your convenience.
+Henfield Storage has multiple storage facilities all over London and Brighton for your convenience.
 A storage facility is also helpful when you are downsizing.

 One reality that you’ll face in London is the lack of space.
 When residents move to London, their new place has lower square footage due to how expensive rent can be in London.

 According to the Valuation Office Agency (VOA), the average size of a London flat is about 58 square metres.
 This is considerably smaller than the rest of the country at 60-70 square metres.
 Because of the size difference, residents usually keep their storage units for storing any non-essential items they may have.

 We recommend buying an Oyster card if you plan to travel across London.
 London’s transportation system is efficient and fast, which is why many Londoners prefer to use the Tube than drive.
 The traffic, especially on a rainy day, can also be pretty horrifying.

 An Oyster card will let you go around London for a cheaper fare than buying a paper ticket.
 This should be one of your first purchases, especially if you’ll be commuting to work.
 It costs £5 for the card, but you can have it reimbursed when you leave London.

 Communication is a crucial part of everyday life.
 If you’re coming from overseas, another essential item you must get on your first day is a sim card.
 Most phone plans require a UK bank account and a valid address, so a prepaid sim card will do for now.